-Note: Virtual visits or visits to a library website have not been considered within the targets presented in this standard.
-No separate targets are given for virtual visits, as there is at present no agreed methodology for counting them and no evidence base of data from which to derive targets.
-When consistent methodologies are agreed and in use included in future editions. in Australia, approp riate targets will be
+Note: Virtual visits or visits to a library website are a significant measure of library usage.
+However, no separate targets are given for virtual visits, as there is at present no agreed methodology for counting them and no evidence-base of data from which to derive targets..
+A preliminary standard for measuring use of electronic services is presented as S16.